Renaming of Moreland

 Moreland residents are welcome to spend the day as they please, and we continue to hold citizenship ceremonies on this date.
 However, we encourage everybody in Moreland to reflect on what this day means to Aboriginal and Torres Strait Islander people.

-- For the latest on the #Changethedate campaign follow the Change The Date Yarra Facebook page.
+For the latest on the #Changethedate campaign visit and follow the Change The Date Yarra Facebook page.

 In 2021 we marked 26 January as Survival Day or Day of Healing.
 We launched the video below that reflected on the sadness and pain felt on January 26 by many in the Moreland community.
 The video featured: